NickMcConnell/FAangband/docs/guide.rst

 ===============================

 This guide assumes familiarity with the basic mechanics of the game.
-If you're completely new to Angband, check out the user's manual and just start playing, get into the dungeon and try, well, whatever seems to be prudent.
+If you're completely new to FAangband, check out the user's manual and just start playing, get into the dungeon and try, well, whatever seems to be prudent.
 You'll probably die rather quickly, but the following will make much more sense to you if you have just a little actual gameplay experience.

-This guide was written for Angband 3.5.0, and is now a little out of date (although the worst of the obsolete stuff has been cleaned out).
-It is still a handy source of hints and advice; just don't take it as an authority.
+It also assumes you are playing in one of the wilderness modes.

 The basics
 ----------

 As borrowed from a classic rgra post, there's not much that you actually have to do.
-Your one and only mission is to slay Morgoth on dungeon level 100.
-In order to get there, you need to go down a lot of stairs and kill Sauron on dungeon level 99.
+Your one and only mission is to slay Morgoth on Angband level 100.
+In order to get there, you need to go traverse a lot of wilderness and at least one dungeon.
 That's about it - everything else is optional.
 Of course, before you can kill Sauron you'll need lots of experience and good equipment, but by the time you get that deep you'll have both.
 Just see to it that you don't die along the way.

 The one and most important thing you need to get in your head is that you can't possibly kill every monster on every level.
-Think of the game as forays into the dungeon from which you want to return with cool stuff; think of the shallower levels as obstacles you need to overcome on your way deeper into the dungeon; or whatever you like.
+Think of the game as forays into the wild from which you want to return with cool stuff; think of the shallower levels as obstacles you need to overcome on your way deeper into the dungeon; or whatever you like.
 Just never-ever think of it as a killing spree.
-Until you find Sauron, your task is to survive and eventually get to level 99.
+Your task is to survive and eventually get to Morgoth.

-The next point is that you don't need to fight any particular monster (other than the big two).
+The next point is that you don't need to fight any particular monster (other than the big one).
 Yes, there might be a rather impressive hoard in that vault – but if the monsters guarding it are too many or too fierce, well, just give it a pass.
-Angband offers an endless supply of monsters and treasure and everything.
+FAangband offers an endless supply of monsters and treasure and everything.
 There will always be another day – provided you live to see another day.
 Sometimes you just have to bug out and run for your life.

-So, let me recap, the vital points of Angband are:
+So, let me recap, the vital points of FAangband are:

-* go down a lot of stairs
+* travel a lot
-* kill Sauron (dl 99)
-* kill Morgoth (dl 100)
+* kill Morgoth (Angband 100)
 * Quick start

-From this point, the guide assumes that you are playing a fighting class (warrior, ranger, rogue or paladin) and race (Dunedain, High-Elf, Dwarf, Half-Orc, Half-Troll.)
+From this point, the guide assumes that you are playing a fighting class (warrior, ranger, rogue or paladin).
 First, use the 'cost-based' stats selection, and create a character with 3 or 4 blows (Don't pick a class/race combinations, like Dwarf Ranger, that can only get 2 blows.)

 First, set your stats to get maximum blows.
 If you have a combination with good dexterity, select 18/10 dexterity, and then set your strength to 17 or 18.
 Set